 An embroidery machine is used for embroidering designs onto fabric.
 It has a variety of built-in stitches and can be used to create detailed designs.

 This type of machine can sew and embroider fabrics.
 It is an ideal machine for those who love to sew and embroider, as it allows them to do both with the same device.
-This type of machine is very versatile and ideal for creating a variety of different projects, from simple garments to complex quilts.
-If you are looking for a machine specifically designed for embroidery, you may want to consider investing in a dedicated embroidery machine.
+This machine is versatile and ideal for creating various projects, from simple garments to complex quilts.
+If you are looking for a machine specifically designed for embroidery, you may consider investing in a dedicated embroidery machine.

-Key features for embroidery/sewing machines: All of the features you’d look for in a good sewing machine and a basic embroidery area.
-A good amount of working space.
+Key features for embroidery/sewing machines: All of the features you’d look for in a good sewing machine and a primary embroidery area—a good amount of working space.

 Best sewing machine overall